 We’ve all grown accustomed to ‘information overload’ in the last few years but in the case of your CV, it is important to focus on relevant work and business experience and keep away from non-essential information.
-Ideally you’ll be aiming for a two page CV, so to start you off here’s what NOT to include:

-For example “A dynamic, enthusiastic individual, able to work on own initiative etc.” We’re all probably guilty of this sort of spiel but to a recruiter it looks vague, clichéd and little uninspired.
+For example “A dynamic, enthusiastic individual, able to work on own initiative etc.” We’re all probably guilty of this sort of spiel but to a recruiter, it looks vague, clichéd and little uninspired.
 Use your opening sentence to make your CV stand out from the countless others the recruiter will see that day.

 Keep it formal and positive, demonstrate the things you did do rather than the things didn’t and to make your CV sound more dynamic, using active language instead of passive.

-Avoid too much information
+4. Avoid too much information

 Keep details of earlier jobs in your career; don’t include reasons for leaving or your salary (this can be included in your covering letter or at interview stage.)

 Don’t include details of qualifications that are now out of date and irrelevant, however, if you refer to a qualification remember to include the subject and result.
 There is also no need to include, with your CV, copies of references or certificates – though these are useful to take to interview.

 6. Remove references